davidMadueke/GPT_Quiz_Generator/README.md

 - [ ] Upgrade to OpenAI SDK v4
 - [ ] Figure using absolute centering with the dropdown shadcn ui component
+- [ ] Work on redeploying Vercel build and Planet Scale DB

+### NOTE
+As of 24 OCT 2023, the website link does not work, I am currently working on fixing the vercel and planet scale deployment.